Injured In A Boating Accident?

-When fun in the sun on the family boat turns from good to bad because of the carelessness of other New York & New Jersey boaters, you need somewhere to turn to get your questions answered.
-Fortunately, you can trust the and New York & New Jersey boating accident lawyers of Robert A. Solomon, P.C..
-With over 28 years of successful personal injury litigation, our New York & New Jersey personal injury lawyers know the ins and outs of handling boating accident claims and are dedicated to serving every client with compassion, respect, and understanding.
+When fun in the sun on the family boat turns from good to bad because of the carelessness of other New York and New Jersey boaters, you need somewhere to turn to get your questions answered.
+Fortunately, you can trust the boating accident lawyers of MetroLaw.Com.
+With over 30 years of successful personal injury litigation from our Newark, New Jersey, and New York offices, our attorneys know the ins and outs of handling boating accident claims and are dedicated to serving every client with compassion, respect and understanding.
 Let us help you through this difficult time.